srithan09/Medical-Chatbot-using-LLM/README.md

 - Chunk sizes are optimized for downstream processing, such as embedding generation or feeding into NLP models.
 - Overlaps, if configured, ensure no loss of context between consecutive chunks.

+# (2) Storage
+### Step 1: Embedding Generation
+- What Are Embeddings?
+  - Embeddings are dense vector representations of text, where each vector encodes the semantic meaning of the corresponding text.
+These vectors exist in a high-dimensional space and enable computational systems to understand text contextually.

+- Purpose:
+  - To transform text chunks into numerical representations that capture their meaning.
+  - These embeddings facilitate similarity comparisons, as semantically similar chunks will have vectors that are close to each other in the vector space.

+- Process:
+  - A pretrained language model (e.g., from Hugging Face) is used.
+These models are trained on vast amounts of text data and specialize in capturing language semantics.
+  - Each chunk of text is passed through the embedding model, which outputs a fixed-size vector (e.g., 384 dimensions for some models).

+- Outcome:
+  - Each chunk of text is represented as a unique embedding—a vector that encapsulates its semantic meaning.
+### Step 2: Storing Embeddings in Pinecone
+- What is Pinecone?
+  - Pinecone is a vector database designed for managing, searching, and retrieving embeddings.
+It is optimized for high-dimensional vector storage and retrieval operations.

+- Purpose:
+  - To store the embeddings for efficient retrieval based on similarity.
+  - Enable advanced operations like nearest neighbor search, which finds embeddings (and therefore text chunks) that are most similar to a given query embedding.

+- Process:
+  - Pinecone is initialized with an index that organizes and stores the embeddings.
+  - Along with embeddings, metadata such as the original chunk of text and its position in the document are stored.
+This metadata is crucial for linking retrieved embeddings back to the original document or its context.
+  - Once uploaded, the Pinecone database indexes these embeddings in such a way that it can perform fast similarity searches using techniques like Approximate Nearest Neighbor (ANN) search.

+- Outcome:
+  - The vector database contains all the embeddings, mapped to their respective text chunks.
+It serves as a highly optimized storage and retrieval system.